crossfireprod/DutyBoard/README.md

 DutyBoard
 =========

-Arduino w/ RTC based solution to automatically update (via LED indicators) which Resident Assistant (RA) is on duty each night.
+Arduino w/ RTC based solution to automatically updateat (via LED indicators) which Resident Assistant (RA) is on duty each night.

 Known Issue(s):